- 5 Best Guitars for Small Hands Guide [2022 UPDATE] - January 10, 2022

 However, the best part for a lot of other musicians is the neck.
 Most musicians that are upgrading to an eight-string guitar most likely have experience playing a six-string guitar.
 This means that typically, transitioning to a guitar with a larger neck is going to take time and practice, but with the Ibanez RG8, the neck was comfortable and easy to adapt to!

-Due to the price tag that came with this instrument, I didn’t have super high hopes for any of features on this instrument to be of any quality.
+Due to the price tag that came with this instrument, I didn’t have super high hopes for any of the features on this instrument to be of any quality.

 These features include: